WrestleMania 36: Preliminary matches

 The actual pay-per-view portion of Part 1 opened with a special statement from Stephanie McMahon and a performance of "America the Beautiful", which was edited together from multiple performances of the song from previous WrestleMania events.
 Host Rob Gronkowski began hyping WrestleMania.
-He was joined by his friend Mojo Rawley.
+He was joined by his friend and WWE wrestler Mojo Rawley.

 In the first match, The Kabuki Warriors (Asuka and Kairi Sane) defended the WWE Women's Tag Team Championship against Alexa Bliss and Nikki Cross.
 In the end, Cross performed the Purge on Sane followed by Bliss performing a Twisted Bliss to win and become the first two-time champions in the title's history.

 Next, Elias faced King Corbin.
 In the end, as Corbin attempted a pin on Elias with his legs on the rope, the referee noticed it and voided the pinfall; Elias then performed a roll-up on a distracted Corbin, who was arguing with the referee, to win the match.

 After that, Becky Lynch defended the Raw Women's Championship against Shayna Baszler.
 In the closing moments, as Baszler applied the Kirifuda Clutch on Lynch, Lynch countered into a roll-up to retain the title.

-In the fourth match, Sami Zayn, accompanied by Cesaro and Shinsuke Nakamura, defended the Intercontinental Championship against Daniel Bryan (accompanied by Drew Gulak).
+In the fourth match, Sami Zayn, accompanied by Cesaro and Shinsuke Nakamura, defended SmackDown's Intercontinental Championship against Daniel Bryan (accompanied by Drew Gulak).
 In the first half of the match, Zayn refused to face Bryan and continuously scurried away from him.
 Bryan would run after Zayn only for Cesaro and Nakamura to get in his way.
 This led to Gulak getting involved and temporarily taking out Cesaro and Nakamura.
 As Zayn wanted a countout victory, Bryan brought Zayn back into the ring and eventually started to perform his offensive attacks on him.
 In the end, Cesaro and Nakamura recovered and attacked Gulak.
 As Bryan attempted an aerial attack on Zayn, Zayn performed a Helluva Kick in mid-air to retain the title.